 – Course Overview

-Our matwork teacher training course comprises 13 tuition days, followed by a period of teaching practice (supervised teaching), two multiple-choice written exams, and some self-study work (including two short essays).
+Our matwork teacher training course starts with 13 tuition days and five ‘Contact Days’, followed by a period of teaching practice (supervised teaching), a multiple-choice anatomy exam, and some self-study work (including two short essays).

 The tuition days are a mix of theory and practical – these take place through live online sessions with our tutors on Zoom.
 Each day will typically comprise four hours (10am-12pm and 1.30pm-3.30pm), though some will run slightly shorter.